Artemprodigy/outlaw/README.md

 Privacy Policy

 Thank you for choosing Professional Criminal services.

-Through this Privacy Policy, we will explain how Professional Criminal collect, use, share, and protect information.
+Through this Privacy Policy, we will explain how Professional Criminal collect, use, share, and protect information in the "U-Droid Center for u-blox®" app.

 1. Information We Collect
 a) Information you directly provide us